-Editor’s Note: Over the last couple of weeks, a debate has waged among Havok Journal fans about the utility and appropriateness of sharing the experiences of war.
+Editor’s Note: This first appeared in the Havok Journal December 30, 2014 as a debate waged among The Havok Journal’s fans about the utility and appropriateness of sharing the experiences of war.
 On the one hand, some think that veterans not only have the right, but the obligation, to tell their fellow citizens about the wars waged on their behalf.
 On the other hand, some veterans feel that discussing the intimate details of warfare violates both directives and cultural norms of the military.
 Both arguments have merit.
-As part of the continuing discussion on this topic, we are bringing you the “Veteran Voices” series, featuring excerpts from Professor David Chrisinger’s blog “Stronger at the Broken Places,” which you can also follow on Facebook.
-This is Part III , the last post of the series.
+As part of the continuing discussion on this topic, we are including excerpts from Professor David Chrisinger’s blog “Stronger at the Broken Places,” from 2014.

 One veteran who can serve as a living example of the promising effects writing and telling stories of trauma can produce is Ron Capps, who runs a nonprofit organization called the Veterans Writing Project.
 Launched three years ago, it offers free writing courses for current and former service members and publishes their work in a literary review called O-Dark-Thirty.

 At the beginning of each new course, Capps tells his own story: There was Kosovo and Rwanda.
 Then Afghanistan and Iraq.
 Then Darfur.
 It was there, eight years ago, sitting alone in a pickup in the desert, that he nearly shot himself in the head.
 He’d made the decision.
 The pistol was in his hand.
 And then his wife happened to call and interrupt.
 He was sent back to the United States, where conventional treatment and alcohol weren’t enough.